 The challenge for the dermatologist is to recognise these conditions so that they are included in your differential diagnosis, and to work in conjunction with psychiatrists to initiate and monitor treatment.
 Management is often challenging, with many patients lacking insight and often resisting referral to psychiatric specialists.
-A good dermatologist should have an awareness of the appropriate medical and psychological treatments options available to them, and developing a good rapport with the patient will improve the chances of a patient successfully engaging with treatment.
+A good dermatologist should have an awareness of the appropriate medical and psychological treatments options available to them, and develop a good rapport with patients to improve the chances of a patient successfully engaging with treatment.